Every hobby has its learning curve, and embroidery is no exception. Avoiding mistakes can save you time, money and frustration.

 16. Improper cleaning or laundering for the thread or fabric type

-If an item does require laundering, be sure to check the fiber content of fabric and thread before washing.
-Crewel is often worked on cotton or linen in crewel wool and should be hand-washed, while some fabrics are meant to be dry-cleaned only.
+If an item requires laundering, check the fiber content of the fabric and thread before washing.
+Crewel is often worked on cotton or linen in crewel wool, so you should hand wash those.
+Other fabrics require dry-cleaning.
 Washing these items the conventional way can cause shrinkage of the fabric or threads, ruining the finished project.

-17. Improperly pressing a finished embroidery piece, smashing the stitching
+17. Ironing a finished embroidery piece and smashing the stitching

-As embroidery buffs, we work hard to create beautiful works of art with delicate and dimensional stitching.
+You work hard to create beautiful works of art with delicate and dimensional stitching.
 Don’t ruin the piece by pressing a project like you would a shirt.
-Instead, preserve the texture of the stitching by placing the piece face-down on a plush towel when pressing – this will help prevent flattened stitches.
+Instead, use a special pressing technique to help prevent flattened stitches.

-18. Improperly storing needlework fabrics and finished pieces
+18. Storing needlework fabrics and finished pieces the wrong way

 19. Displaying needlework in direct sunlight